 Marietta College regards varsity intercollegiate athletics as an integral part of the total educational experience of the student.
 It is the policy of the College to provide a broad and diversified program of intercollegiate sports commensurate with its educational objectives.
 Marietta's men and women compete under the auspices of Division III of the National Collegiate Athletic Association.
-At present, the men participate in eight intercollegiate sports: baseball, basketball, crew, football, golf, lacrosse, soccer, and tennis.
-Women participate in seven intercollegiate sports: basketball, crew, golf, soccer, softball, tennis, and volleyball.
+At present, the men participate in eight intercollegiate sports: baseball, basketball, crew, cross country, football, lacrosse, soccer, tennis, and track.
+Women participate in eight intercollegiate sports: basketball, crew, cross country, soccer, softball, tennis, track, and volleyball.
 Most intercollegiate competition is with the other member schools of the Ohio Athletic Conference: Baldwin Wallace College, Capital University, Heidelberg College, John Carroll University, Mount Union College, Muskingum College, Ohio Northern University, Otterbein College, and Wilmington College.